Transferability of Graph Neural Networks using Graphon and Sampling Theories: Main Results

 where $s_N$ is as in \eqref{def:sampf}.
-The following theorem is our first result of this section, an interesting sampling theorem in its own right.
-It shows that, with the right choice of $r,\sigma$ and $N$, the reconstruction scheme in \eqref{reconstruction} produces a subgeometric convergence rate in $L^2$ norm.
+The following theorem is shows that, with the right choice of $r,\sigma$ and $N$, \eqref{reconstruction} produces a subgeometric convergence rate in $L^2$ norm.
 It will enable our results on WNNs and GNNs that follow.
-The proof is left to \S\ref{sec:Tsamplingthm}.
+The proof is given in Section~\ref{sec:Tsamplingthm}.